pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-23-how-to-know-if-built-too-much-product-overserving.md

 image: 2019-08-23-how-to-know-if-built-too-much-product-overserving.jpg
 ---

 A few days ago, I cancelled a HootSuite account before my trial was over.
-I had signed up so I could schedule some tweets and some posts on LinkedIn while I was away on vacation, so I could publicize new articles.
-But then I was digging on how I'd automate retweets from [another Twitter account just for sharpen.page][@SharpenPage], noticed Buffer had a free offering that fit my needs, and signed up to Buffer.
+I had signed up so I could schedule some tweets and some posts on LinkedIn while I was away on vacation.
+But then I was digging more about automation, remembered about Buffer, saw it had a free offering that fit my needs, and signed up to Buffer.
 I liked Buffer, and decided to cancel HootSuite. **Although I noticed HootSuite had a free tier also, Buffer did the job, and HootSuite felt like it did too much**.

 HootSuite was too much product for me.